Saf1u/bareNES/README.md

 The following are a list of resources that I found useful in implementing the emulator:
 1. [Middle Engine's 6502 blog](https://www.middle-engine.com/blog/posts/2020/06/23/programming-the-nes-the-6502-in-detail) I recommend using this to study the opcode behaviours, adressing modes etc to familiarize yourself with the cpu.
 2. [Masswerk 6502 instruction set](https://www.masswerk.at/6502/6502_instruction_set.html) may be a little intimidating if you are new to this stuff but it's an excellent resource that goes in depth on the opcodes and instruction behaviour in general.
 3. [Nes Dev wiki](https://www.nesdev.org/wiki/Nesdev_Wiki) an mazing resource that goes into detail about the system.
-Although extremely helpful, i found it a bit difficult siftting through hardware specifities and information that a game dev would need to know versus an emulator dev nevertheless,still a very crucial resource especially when it comes to undrstanding ppu (picture processing uinit) semantics.
+Although extremely helpful, i found it a bit difficult siftting through hardware specifities and information that a game dev would need to know versus an emulator dev, nevertheless still a very crucial resource especially when it comes to understanding ppu (picture processing uinit) semantics.
 4. [Bugzmanov's Ebook on implementing a nes emulator in rust](https://bugzmanov.github.io/nes_ebook/chapter_1.html) Highly recommend this to supplement the sometimes cryptic info on nesdev.
 He has excellent explanantions of emulator behaviour plus code examples to clarify ambiguities.

 ## Current stage